; Print

 5 from 18 reviews

-Make this French peach tart filled with a silky-smooth panna cotta and decorated with roasted peaches this weekend.
-It is so peachy delicious that you will surely impress your family and friends.
-The recipe is simple and fun to make!
+French peach tart filled with a silky-smooth panna cotta and decorated with roasted peaches is summertime perfection.
+It is so peachy and delicious that you will surely impress your family and friends.

 Ingredients